 - A small piece of chocolate.

-- A quick walk or short stretch.
+- A quick walk or stretch.

 - Listening to your favorite song or taking a few minutes of silence.